 According to the PSB staff, the agency sees its role as allocating costs and risks associated with power production.
 One of the risks which utilities should consider is the fact that environmental impacts may be internalized in the future.
 Part of the Board's responsibilities, particularly because of its role in siting, has been to balance economic and environmental interests.
-Externality valuation is viewed as fulfilling the Board's responsibilities to allocate costs and management of risk.44
+Externality valuation is viewed as fulfilling the Board's responsibilities to allocate costs and management of rist.

 Coordination between the Agency of Natural Resources (ANR) and the PSB is growing.
 By statute, the ANR must now participate in all energy siting reviews.
+Additionally, there have been meetings involving the ANR and PSB regarding the implications of Title I of the 1990 Clean Air Act Amendments for Vermont's utilities.